HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/duplication.md

 * one amino acid
     * NP\_003997.2:p.Val7dup: a duplication of amino acid Val7 in the reference sequence NP\_003997.2
     * NP\_003997.2:p.(Val7dup): the **predicted** consequence at the protein level is a duplication of amino acid Val7 in the reference sequence NP\_003997.2
-    * NP\_003997.2:p.Trp4dup: a duplication of amino acid Trp4 in the sequence MetLeuTrpTrpGlu to MetLeuTrpTrp**<span class="spotlight">Trp</span>**Glu: **NOTE:** for duplications in single amino acid stretches or tandem repeats, the most C-terminal residue is arbitrarily assigned to have been duplicated
+    * NP\_003997.2:p.Trp4dup: a duplication of amino acid Trp4 in the sequence MetLeuTrpTrpGlu to MetLeuTrpTrp**<code class="spot1">Trp</code>**Glu: **NOTE:** for duplications in single amino acid stretches or tandem repeats, the most C-terminal residue is arbitrarily assigned to have been duplicated
 * several amino acids
     * NP\_003997.2:p.Lys23\_Val25dup: a duplication of amino acids Lys23 to Val25 in reference sequence NP\_003997.2
     * NP\_003997.2:p.(Pro458\_Gly460dup): a duplication of amino acids Pro458-Pro459-Gly460 in reference sequence NP\_003997.2: **NOTE:** the underlying DNA variant (LRG\_232t1:c.1365\_1373dup) affects amino acids Pro455-Pro456-Gly457 but the 3'rule needs to be applied